aeghost/test-frame/README.md

 # TestFrame v0.1.0

-The objective is just to provide a minimalist and simple frame to send easily and validate a HTTP API like REST based or GraphQL based API.
+The objective is just to provide a minimalist and simple frame to validate a HTTP/S API like REST based or GraphQL based API.

-It should stay explicit and easy to use and customize.
+It should stay explicit, easy to use and to customize.

 # Deps

-You may have to dispose of Python because of "program" package, will disapear.
+You may have to dispose of Python because of "commander" package, will disapear.

 ```json
 {